wftutorials/php-mini-projects/README.md

 In this tutorial we work with highlight.js to view code on our website.
 We do CRUD operations to save and update our code snippets as well.
 Check it out here: https://youtu.be/G7-aNLuPkQ8

+# The tic tac toe Game (tictacto)
+Build a Tic tac toe game using only PHP.
+Check it out here: https://youtu.be/nlfZ6IegS9A